bjanvier/reactnd-project-myreads-starter/README.md

 ![Search page](src/images/search-page.png)

-Now the use will have to click on the down-arrow to select which shelf on the main he's going to place the selected book(s)
+Now the user will have to click on the green down-arrow cicrle on the bottom-right of the book to select which shelf on the main he's going to place the selected book(s)

-The notification's icon on the top tells the user how many books he's added to his main main page!
+The notification's icon on the top tells the user how many books he's added to his main page!

-Last is when the user has mispelled the name of the, the application will display as follows:
+Last is when the user has mispelled the name of the query, the application will display as follows to warn him:

 ![No match in our database](src/images/sorry-not-found.png)

 Dependencies:

 This project was one of the kind to be honest, but I'm thankful because I learned so much.
 [React is so awesome](https://reactjs.org)!
-I used Google most of the time for the things I couldn't fully understand in [Udacity's Front-End Developer classroom](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).
+I used Google most of the time for the things I couldn't fully understand in [Mobile Web Specialist's classroom](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).
 The best yet to come!!

 ## TO run this application, MAKE THESE FEW COMMANDS: